-If your dependent is covered by another benefit/plan and the PPO-Copay Option is his/her secondary coverage, the PPO-Copay Option pays only up to the maximum benefit amount payable under the PPO-Copay Option, and only after the primary benefit/plan has paid.
+If your dependent is covered by another benefit/plan and the Envoy group health plan is his/her secondary coverage, the Envoy Plan pays only up to the maximum benefit amount payable under the Plan, and only after the primary benefit/plan has paid.
 The maximum benefit payable depends on whether the network or out-of-network providers are used.

 If you or your dependent is hospitalized when coverage begins, your prior coverage is responsible for payment of medical services until you are released from the hospital.
-If you have no prior coverage, the benefit program will pay benefits only for the portion of the hospital stay occurring after you became eligible for coverage under the benefit program for American Eagle employees.
+If you have no prior coverage, the benefit program will pay benefits only for the portion of the hospital stay occurring after you became eligible for coverage under the benefit program for Envoy employees.

-If you or your dependent is hospitalized when your benefit program coverage changes from one Medical Benefit Option to another, your prior coverage is responsible for payment of eligible expenses until you or your dependent is released from the hospital.
+If you or your dependent is hospitalized when your benefit program coverage changes from one Medical Option to another, your prior coverage is responsible for payment of eligible expenses until you or your dependent is released from the hospital.